pgroonga/pgroonga.github.io/faq/index.md

 Supabase is an open source Firebase alternative that provides all the backend features developers need to build a product: a PostgreSQL database, Authentication, instant APIs, Edge Functions, Realtime subscriptions, and Storage.

-POstgreSQL is the core of Supabase, it works natively with more than 40 PostgreSQL extensions, including PGroonga.
+PostgreSQL is the core of Supabase, it works natively with more than 40 PostgreSQL extensions, including PGroonga.